-Basic principles of the Code of Ethics
+Basic principles of the Code of Ethics and the Partner Code of Ethics

-The Guarantor enforces a Code of Ethics regarding ethical business operations, which is implemented by certain OTP Group members including, among others, the foreign subsidiary banks.
+The Guarantor enforces a Code of Ethics and a Partner Code of Ethics regarding ethical business operations, which is implemented by certain OTP Group members including, among others, the foreign subsidiary banks.

-To monitor compliance with the rules of ethics and observance of the requirements of ethical operations, the Guarantor has set up an Ethics Committee; a body that reviews the Guarantor's operations on a regular basis from the perspective of compliance with the basic principles and the adoption of the expected forms of conduct as defined in the Code of Ethics.
+To monitor compliance with the rules of ethics and observance of the requirements of ethical operations, the Guarantor has set up an Ethics Committee; a body that reviews the Guarantor's operations on a regular basis from the perspective of compliance with the basic principles and the adoption of the expected forms of conduct as defined in the Code of Ethics and in the Partner Code of Ethics.

-Violations of the Code of Ethics can be reported either in person, by telephone or e-mail.
-The Guarantor also does the utmost to protect employees who report infringements against discrimination and unfair treatment by prohibiting retaliatory measures or the application of negative consequences against any person who reports, in good faith, actual or suspected breaches of the values and principles of the Code of Ethics.
+Violations of the Code of Ethics and the Partner Code of Ethics can be reported either by post, in person, by telephone, e-mail or via the whistleblowing interface.
+The purpose of the Whistleblowing System is to provide Reporters with the opportunity to report legal violations or violations of the OTP Group's Code of Ethics, as well as abuses in accordance with the Whistleblowing Act.
+The Guarantor also does the utmost to protect employees who report infringements against discrimination and unfair treatment by prohibiting retaliatory measures or the application of negative consequences against any person who reports, in good faith, actual or suspected breaches of the values and principles of the Code of Ethics and the Partner Code of Ethics.